A world of Master Origin Coffee

 Processing technique: Natural dry processing

-whilst in Nicaragua, the coffee bean was left in its natural fruit layer whilst drying to allow it to soak up the natural sugars.
+In Nicaragua, the coffee bean is left in its natural fruit layer whilst drying to allow it to soak up the natural sugars and it’s referred to as Black Honey processed.

 The Columbian farmers use a late-harvest technique in the high forests and rolling hills of Columbia mean that the coffee is left to matter on the branch for a longer period of time.
 Each coffee cherry is assessed and picked only when it reaches the exact right shade of deep purple.